annsudo/katacoda-scenarios/Test1/step1.md

 ## Let´s start

-We are starting from "monolothic" map.
-It is our starting point- the monolithic app where everything is happening in one single project.
+We are starting from "monolithic" app where everything is happening in one single project.

 Lets look at 3 classes: